phalt/swapi/swapi/templates/about.md

 ## What is this?

-The Star Wars API is the world's first quanitified and organised data set of Star Wars data ever created.
+The Star Wars API is the world's first quanitified and programmatically-formatted set of Star Wars data.

 After hours of watching films and trawling through content online, we present to you all the **People, Films, Species, Starships, Vehicles and Planets** from Star Wars.

-We've formatted this data in **JSON** and exposed it to you in a **RESTish** implementation that allows you to programmatically collect and measure the data.
+We've formatted this data in [**JSON**](https://json.org) and exposed it to you in a [**RESTish**](https://en.wikipedia.org/wiki/Representational_state_transfer) implementation that allows you to programmatically collect and measure the data.

 [Check out the documentation to get started consuming swapi data](/documentation)